Skip to content

 Section titled “3.
 Trunk-Based Development: The Elite Standard”

-The defining characteristic of high-performing DevOps teams.
-Developers merge their code into main (the trunk) multiple times a day.
-Branches are either non-existent or last only a few hours.
+This is the defining characteristic of high-performing, elite DevOps teams.
+Developers commit and push their raw code directly into main (the trunk) multiple times a single day.
+Divergent branches are either entirely non-existent or are strictly engineered to last only a few hours at most.

 gitGraph